Italian comfort food at its finest.

 The more elaborate, “Sunday dinner” way is not hard.
 It just requires more steps.
 First, you make a tomato sauce from scratch.
 Then, while the sauce is bubbling away, make the meatballs.
 Add the meatballs to the marinara and let it bubble for about 20 minutes, then proceed with the pasta and cheese filling, and bake.

-Recipe Notes: Baked Ziti With Sausage and Meatballs
+Recipe Notes: Baked Ziti With Ricotta

-- You will need a double recipe of marinara, that you have enough to bake the baked ziti and serve each portion with a nice spoonful on top
+- You will need a double recipe of marinara, so that you have enough to bake the baked ziti and serve each portion with a nice spoonful on top

 - Buy the freshest, most high-quality ricotta you can find.
 The ricotta is a big component of the pasta, so the quality will make a difference.
 Other than homemade — go for it!
 I use queen Ina Garten’s recipe — I think Polly-O and Trader Joe’s are the best.
 Polly-O also makes good mozzarella.